typo3-on-aws/Documentation/src/machine-images/typo3v8.md

 ## History

 The TYPO3 CMS 8.x machine images are listed at the AWS Marketplace under product ID [B01DO8DF2E](https://aws.amazon.com/marketplace/pp/B01DO8DF2E).
-The first machine image was published in April 2016 and features [TYPO3 CMS version 8.0.0](https://get.typo3.org/release-notes/8.0.0){.fa-icon .fa-right-external-link-alt}.
-Subsequent releases include all TYPO3 sprint releases including the long-term support version **TYPO3 v8 LTS** (also known as version 8.7).
+We published the first TYPO3 v8 machine image in April 2016.
+Subsequent releases include all TYPO3 sprint releases as well as the long-term support version **TYPO3 v8 LTS** (also known as version 8.7).

+TYPO3 CMS 8.x reached its end-of-life in March 2020.
+Extended support can be obtained from the [TYPO3 GmbH](https://typo3.com){.fa-icon .fa-right-external-link-alt}.

 ## TYPO3